unruhe73/python-adventure-game-engine/README.md

 # Moving from a room to another
 A room is intended to be square, so it has four sides.
-You can move into another room with the direction actions defined in the **directions** part, so defined in the game JSON file:
+You can move into another room with the direction actions defined in the **directions** section, so defined in the game JSON file:

       "directions": {
           "north": ["north", "up"],